Sarthak-006/CarData/README.md

-# CarData Marketplace
+# Radiator Springs Data Marketplace

-A decentralized marketplace for vehicle data, built with Next.js and powered by GROQ AI.
+A Pixar Cars-themed decentralized marketplace for vehicle data, built with Next.js and powered by GROQ AI.

 ## Deployment on Vercel